Ovski4/expenses-categorizer/README.md

 Create new parsers
 ------------------

-The current implementation can import transactions from account statements coming from the following banks:
+The current implementation can import transactions from french account statements coming from the following banks:
  * Crédit Mutuel (parser service here)
  * Caisse d'épargne
+ * N26
+ * Boursorama

 Source code for these parsers can be found at https://github.com/Ovski4/account-statement-parsers.